Green Holiday

 Green Holiday Entertaining Tips

 When shopping for holiday merrymaking, select items with the least packaging and buy only what you'll use this year.
+The goal is to ensure your entertaining efforts use the least amount possible of items in our landfills.

 Call your local recycling company to find out which materials are accepted for recycling in your community.
 Not all facilities recycle all materials, even those marked "recyclable."